fun things to do with kids in jerusalem israel

 Dome of the Rock

-The Citadel – This castle, first build by Herod 2000 years ago, makes a great starting point, sitting just inside the Jaffa Gate, since it contains the Tower of David Museum.
-The museum chronicles 3,000 years of city history through the use of photography and audio-visual displays (a lively display that today’s kids expect).
+The Citadel – This stronghold, first build by Herod 2000 years ago, makes a great starting point, sitting just inside the Jaffa Gate, since it contains the Tower of David Museum.
+The museum chronicles 3,000 years of city history through the use of photography and multimedia displays.
 Be sure to allot enough time to explore the "archaeological gardens" where you’ll see layers of history exposed.

 Church of the Holy Sepulchre – A church built over the site where Jesus is believed to have been crucified and resurrected.

-Old City market – A market that has probably remained unchanged for thousands of years, with artisan stalls displaying and textiles, farmer’s produce, local foods, and piles of exotic spices.
-The noise, sights, smells create a great sensory break from the historical sights – plan it for the middle of your trek and try local sodas or sweets for snacks.
+Old City market – A market that has probably remained unchanged for thousands of years with artisan stalls displaying textiles, farmer’s produce, local foods, and piles of exotic spices.
+The noise, sights, and smells create a great break from the historical sights – plan it for the middle of your trek and try local sodas or sweets for snacks.
+Be sure to look for the spice stall that sells a spotted green pyramid of za’atar, a favorite across the Middle East.
+Kids will love the colorful pyramid!